-were there other aggravating circumstances or signs of predatory behavior that may constitute a serious or ongoing threat?
+- Did the incident occur while the victim was unconscious, physically helpless or unaware that it was occurring? - was the victim under 18 years of age? - Were there other aggravating circumstances or signs of predatory behavior that may constitute a serious or ongoing threat?

-Campus security authorities (CSAs) must report Clery Act crimes or alleged Clery Act crimes that occur in ODU defined Clery locations as illustrated on pages 5-6 within 48 hours.
-CSAs must report to the University directly to an ODU police officer or through Campus Security Authority Reporting Form | Old Dominion University (odu.edu).
-Additionally, for instances that may pose an immediate threat, CSA's are instructed to call law enforcement immediately by dialing 911.
+Campus security authorities (CSAs) must report Clery Act crimes or alleged Clery Act crimes that occur within the VHS Clery defined locations to ODUPD within 48 hours.
+Additionally, for instances that may pose an immediate threat, CSA's are instructed to call ODUPD or local law enforcement immediately.

-If the ODU Safety Timely Warning criteria are met, a notice will be drafted using crime specific templates, edit it as soon as pertinent information becomes available and then issued by the Chief of Police or designee, or a designated University officials.
-ODU Safety Timely Warning are generally issued via email, but may also be distributed through press releases, text messages, posters, desktop alerts and with messages on ODUPD's website when appropriate.
-The University may not use all distribution methods for every ODU Safety Timely Warning.
+When the criteria for issuing a timely warning are met, a notice will be prepared utilizing specific crime templates.
+This notice will be revised as relevant information becomes available and subsequently disseminated by the Chief of Police, a designee, or another designated official.
+Timely warnings are typically communicated via email; however, they may also be shared through press releases, text messages, posters, desktop alerts, and messages on the ODUPD website as deemed appropriate.
+It is important to note that not all distribution methods will be employed for every timely warning.

-CONTENT OF AN ODU SAFETY TIMELY WARNING
+CONTENT OF A TIMELY WARNING

-The following information is typically included in an ODU Safety Timely Warning if available:
+The following information is typically included in a Timely Warning if available:

-- Date and time or timeframe of the incident. - A brief description of the incident. - The location of the incident. - information that will promote safety and potentially aid in the prevention of similar crimes (crime prevention or safety tips). - ೨ Suspect description(s) when deemed appropriate and if there is sufficient detail.
-No - Police/Public Safety agency contact information. - Other information as deemed appropriate by the Chief of police or designee.
+- O Date and time or timeframe of the incident. - \Psi A brief description of the incident. - The location of the incident. - information that will promote safety and potentially aid in the prevention of similar crimes (crime prevention or safety tips). - Suspect description(s) when deemed appropriate and if there is sufficient detail. - Police/Public Safety agency contact information. - Other information as deemed appropriate by the Chief of police or designee.

-When issuing ODU Safety Timely Warnings, some specific information may be withheld if there is a possible risk of compromising law enforcement efforts to investigate and/or solve the crime.
+When issuing Timely Warnings, some specific information may be withheld if there is a possible risk of compromising law enforcement efforts to investigate and/or solve the crime.